-The travel tips and beauty products you need before embarking on a long journey
+From how to avoid jet lag to what to put on your skin, the travel tips and beauty products you need before embarking on a long journey

 If a long haul flight leaves you dehydrated, tired and a little worse for wear by the time you reach your destination, fear not as there are some easy yet effective ways to help cure jetlag, reduce nerves and keep healthy and happy no matter how long the journey.

 We asked a group of health and beauty experts for their top tips and have created your essential in-flight survival kit so you don’t have to, to ensure you have as smooth a passage as possible from departures to arrivals.

 Read on for our top 10 travel tips to have you feeling and looking your best no matter where you’re going on holiday this year.

 Tip 1: How to beat jet lag